 The raw materials are any vegetable oil mostly is soya bean, mustard, jojoba, and coconut.
 The second ingredient is potassium hydroxide or sodium hydroxide whatever, and the last is methanol.

-Equipments required: a beaker and a stirrer and if not you can use a home blender or mixer with regulator.
+Equipments required: a beaker and a stirrer and if not you can use a home blender or mixer with the regulator.
 A separating funnel and pet bottles.
-A thermometer and heater (heating mantel).
+A thermometer and heater (heating mantle).

-Add 200 ml pure methanol to 1 liter vegetable oil, sodium hydroxide of 3.5 to 4 grams (or KOH 5 gm).
+Add 200 ml pure methanol to 1-litre vegetable oil, sodium hydroxide of 3.5 to 4 grams (or KOH 5 gm).
 Start the stirrer and heat the mixture up to 55 to 60oC range temperature.
-After obtaining the temperature maintain it for 30 min than stop the process and pour the solution into the separating funnel allowing it to settle.
+After obtaining the temperature maintain it for 30 min then stop the process and pour the solution into the separating funnel allowing it to settle.

 Two layers will form, at the bottom glycerine settles down and the top layer is now called biodiesel.